debarshee2004/debarshee2004/README.md

 <br />

-**Hello👋👋, My name is Debarshee Chakraborty.** I am a seasoned Data Engineer with a passion for harnessing cutting-edge technology to drive innovation.
-With extensive expertise in cloud computing, I excel in architecture scalable and efficient solution an platforms like AWS and GCP.
-My proficiency in Data Engineer empowers me to extract actionable insights from complex datasets, facilitating data-driven decision-making.
-Equipped with a versatile skill set in Python, Java, and C. I thrive in diverse programming landscapes.
+**Hello👋👋, My name is Debarshee Chakraborty.** I am a seasoned Data Scientist with a passion for harnessing cutting-edge technology to drive innovation.
+With extensive expertise in cloud computing, I excel in architecture scalable and efficient solution an platforms like AWS, Azure and GCP.

+My proficiency in Data Scientist empowers me to extract actionable insights from complex datasets, facilitating data-driven decision-making.
+Equipped with a versatile skill set in Python, JavaScript, C, C++ and Java.
+I thrive in diverse programming landscapes.
 Committed to stay at the forefront of technological advancements, I am dedicated to crafting intelligent solutions that transform businesses and enhance user experience.

 # 🚀 **Fun Fact**